lglie/aca.ts/README.md

 $ aca up
 ```

-Then the database, frontend, and backend are all set up, you can start your application now.
+Then the database, frontend (if necessary), and backend are all set up, you can start your project now.
 Happy coding!

 #